LukaszPiatkowski27/ImageClassificator/README.md

 In order to omit training of already trained network you should just comment out the training section from main.py file <br>
 and make sure, that network-loading code is not commented out.

-If you want to perform a single test on an image, you should pass its path as an argument:
+If you want to perform a single test on an image, you should pass its path as an argument:<br>
 `python3 main.py path_to_the_file`

 ---------------